Arduino-IRremote/Arduino-IRremote/README.md

 This examples are a good starting point.

 ### ReceiveDemo
-Receives all protocols and play a beep on each packet received.
-By connecting pin 5 to ground, you can see the raw values for each packet.
+Receives all protocols and **generates a beep with the Arduino tone() function** on each packet received.
+By connecting pin 5 to ground, you can see the raw values for each packet. **Example how to use IRremote and tone() together**.

 ### ReceiveDump
 Receives all protocols and dumps the received signal in different flavors.
 Since the printing takes so much time, repeat signals may be skipped or interpreted as UNKNOWN.